Hlamulo-Mav/hello-world/README.md

 # hello-world
-this is me finally leaning github
+this is me finally learning github. its so much easier than i thought.